How to Say "If the deer goes to the stone bridge, the deer can learn magic" in Korean | -(으)면 Grammar

 Quick Answer: "If the deer goes to the stone bridge, the deer can learn magic" in Korean is "사슴이 돌다리에 가면, 마법을 배울 수 있어요." (saseumi doldarie gamyeon, mabeopeul baeul su iteoyo.).
 It uses the -(으)면 grammar pattern (If/When (-(으)면)).
 Level: A2.

-Learn how to say "If the deer goes to the stone bridge, the deer can learn magic" in Korean: "사슴이 돌다리에 가면, 마법을 배울 수 있어요.".
-This sentence uses the -(으)면 grammar pattern (If/When (-(으)면)), a key building block for Korean learners at the A2 level.
+Curious how Koreans express "If the deer goes to the stone bridge, the deer can learn magic"?
+The answer is "사슴이 돌다리에 가면, 마법을 배울 수 있어요.".
+Here you will see -(으)면 in action — a A2-level grammar point every learner needs.

 What does "If the deer goes to the stone bridge, the deer can learn magic" mean in Korean?

-The Korean sentence "사슴이 돌다리에 가면, 마법을 배울 수 있어요." translates to "If the deer goes to the stone bridge, the deer can learn magic." in English. "사슴이 돌다리에 가면, 마법을 배울 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "사슴이 돌다리에 가면, 마법을 배울 수 있어요." translates to "If the deer goes to the stone bridge, the deer can learn magic." in English.
+This expression perfectly illustrates Korean storytelling: "사슴이 돌다리에 가면, 마법을 배울 수 있어요." means "if the deer goes to the stone bridge, the deer can learn magic", but the Korean version carries an undertone of adventure and discovery.

 Pronunciation guide: saseumi doldarie gamyeon, mabeopeul baeul su iteoyo.